El Chapo de Sinaloa

 Ernesto Pérez (born 23 October 1964 in Badiraguato, Sinaloa, Mexico) better known by his stage name El Chapo de Sinaloa (Spanish: The Shorty from Sinaloa), is a regional Mexican singer and actor.
 He started out professionally as a norteño singer, but has since been primarily focused with banda, as well as some mariachi songs.

 He first played with local groups at age 11 as a clarinetist.
 Later, he learned to play bass, and found work as a session musician with regional Mexican labels.
 In the 1990s he signed with EMI Latin and launched a solo career.
-Since then he has released over a dozen albums, which have been successful both in Mexico and the United States; he has recorded for Sony Discos and D Disa.
-His 2007 album Te Va a Gustar was his most successful in America and was nominated for a Latin Grammy.
+Since then he has released over a dozen albums, which have been successful both in Mexico and the United States; he has recorded for Sony and Disa.
+His 2007 album Te Va a Gustar was his most successful in the United States and was nominated for a Latin Grammy.